Jim Forest: Biography

-As a young man, Forest served in the US Navy, working with a meteorology unit at the US Weather Bureau headquarters near Washington, DC.
+Forest went to high school in Los Angeles, and at age 19 served briefly in the US Navy, working with a meteorology unit at the US Weather Bureau headquarters near Washington, DC.
 It was during this period that he became a Catholic.
-His military service ended with an early discharge on grounds of conscientious objection.
+His military service ended with an early discharge in 1961 on grounds of conscientious objection.

-After leaving the navy, Forest joined the staff of the Catholic Worker community in Manhattan, working close with the founder, Dorothy Day, and for a time served as managing editor of the journal she edited, The Catholic Worker.
+After leaving the navy, Forest joined the Catholic Worker community in Manhattan, working close with the founder, Dorothy Day, and for a time served as managing editor of the journal she edited, the Catholic Worker.

 In 1964, while working as a journalist for the Staten Island Advance, in his spare time he co-founded the Catholic Peace Fellowship, working closely with Tom Cornell.
 This became a full-time job for both of them in 1965, a time that coincided with deepening US military engagement in Vietnam.
 The main focus of their work was counseling conscientious objectors.

 In 1968, while Forest worked as Vietnam Program Coordinator of the Fellowship of Reconciliation, Jim and thirteen others, mainly Catholic clergy, broke into nine Milwaukee draft boards, removing and burning some of the files in a nearby park while holding a prayer service.
 Most members of the "Milwaukee Fourteen" served thirteen months in prison for their action.

 In the late sixties and mid-seventies, Forest also worked with the Fellowship of Reconciliation, first as Vietnam Program coordinator and later as editor of Fellowship magazine.
 From 1977 through 1988, he was Secretary General of the International Fellowship of Reconciliation, work which brought him to the Netherlands.
 He received the Peacemaker Award from Notre Dame University's Institute for International Peace Studies and the St. Marcellus Award from the Catholic Peace Fellowship.